asiratongue/intermediate-backend-projects/Workout_Tracker/README.md

 1) Clone the repo with svn:
    `svn export https://github.com/asiratongue/intermediate-backend-projects/tree/main/Workout_Tracker`

-2) Create and activate the virtual environment with:
+2) Create and activate the virtual environment from terminal with:
 `python3 -m venv venv`
 `PS venv\Scripts\activate (on windows)`

-3) Install the dependencies:
+3) Install the dependencies from terminal with:
 `pip install -r requirements.txt`

 4) start the celery worker: